uadmin/uadmin-docs/_build/html/_sources/api/user_functions.rst.txt

 ----------------------
 `Back To Top`_

-IsAuthenticated returns the session of the user.

-Function:

 .. code-block:: go

-    func(r *http.Request) *uadmin.Session
+    func IsAuthenticated(r *http.Request) *Session

+IsAuthenticated returns if the http.Request is authenticated or not.

 Parameter: